What is Pelvic Pain?

 - Laparoscopy – Your doctor uses a small camera to look at the organs inside your abdomen.

-- Pelvic pain journal – your doctor may ask you to record when your pain occurs how long it lasts, and how severe it is to help them gain a better understanding of your condition.
+- Keeping a journal – your doctor may ask you to record when your pain occurs how long it lasts, and how severe it is to help them gain a better understanding of your condition.

 Based on the results of these tests, your doctor may prescribe treatment or refer you to a specialist.
 You can ask to be referred to Dr Homar at Toowoomba Obstetrics and Gynaecology for further treatment by mentioning us to your doctor.